AWS Access Key ID formats

 isn’t negative.
 Well shit.

-different.
-I then looked at the distribution of keyid[4]
+These types of keys are different.
+I looked at the distribution of keyid[4]

 or J